johnnymugs/controllers-talk/talk.md

 {::/comment}

 # Okay, it just fires off a job
+{::comment}
+TODO: show the spec and it's slow divergence from nice controller {::/comment}

 # Requirements always change
 "Ah but wait, we want to tell users if they put in their e-mail wrong."